PierreSenellart/provsql/doc/provsql.md

 ## Uninstalling

-You can uninstall ProvSQL by running `make uninstall` (run as a user with rights to write to the PostgreSQL installation directories).
+You can uninstall ProvSQL by running `make uninstall` (run as a user with rights to write to the PostgreSQL installation directories), and by removing the reference to `provsql` in the `postgresql.conf` configuration file.

 ## License